ministryofjustice/cloud-platform-environments/README.md

-# cloud-platforms-test-env creation
+# cloud-platform-environments

 ### Intro
-This repo has been created to initiate an environment (namespace) creation in the MoJ Kubernetes cluster 'cloud-platforms-test.k8s.integration.dsd.io'.
-It also contains files required to create a pipeline in AWS utilising CodePipeline and CodeBuild.
+This repo contains the necesary files to create a pipeline in aws to create kubernetes cluster namespaces and resources after a push is made to the master branch of a given repo.
 The aws resources and pipeline can be created with the terraform templates included.
 Kubernetes namespaces and resources are defined in the namespaces directory in this repo.

 ### Buildspec